 Longtime Nashville journalist Carrington Fox recently stepped away from the all-you-can-eat buffet of reviewing restaurants to draft her first novel.

-Sexy Chapter, complete at 93,000 words and in search of representation, tells the humorous and mildly bawdy story of Augustine “Gussie” Flowers, a forty-something novelist who is losing her voice in a literary landscape increasingly crowded with crime thrillers and werewolf erotica.
-When Gussie’s longtime editor-mentor, Jessica Blum, retires and is replaced by publishing wünderkind Phin Lynsey, Gussie is in for a shock.
+Sexy Chapter, complete at 93,000 words and in search of representation, tells the humorous and mildly bawdy story of Augustine “Gussie” Flowers, a forty-something novelist losing her voice in a literary landscape crowded with crime thrillers and werewolf erotica.
+When Gussie’s longtime editor-mentor retires and is replaced by wünderkind Phin Lynsey, Gussie is in for a shock.
 Phin’s meteoric rise in publishing is proof that sex sells, and he insists that Gussie get with the program by adding what he calls a “sexy chapter” to her latest chaste manuscript.
-Through a series of laughably stomach-churning rewrites, Gussie explores why it’s so hard to write sex in fiction and what the challenge reveals about her relationships in real life.
-Ultimately, Gussie finds happiness in love and literature while discovering that her true power is not in her sexual bravado but in her courage to trust her own creative voice.
+With the help of her friends—including an obstetrician who can’t get pregnant and a pastry chef who can’t eat gluten—Gussie embarks on a laughable series of cringeworthy rewrites to salvage her career.
+In the process, she explores why it’s so hard to write sex in fiction and what the challenge reveals about her relationships in real life.
+Ultimately, Gussie and Phin connect in both literature and love, and Gussie learns that her greatest power—as a woman and a writer—comes not from sexual bravado but from courage to trust her own creative voice.

 email: carringtonfox (at) hotmail (dot) com